alextanhongpin/go-errors/README.md

 # Thoughts

 - separate domain errors from usecase errors, e.g createUser.passwordTooShort, password too short is from value object.
 This provides a *hint from where the error originates*
+- will it lead to repetition?
+The same error may appear in two different usecase, albeit with the same message.
+But tying usecase to error does add a lot of clarity.
+One disadvantage is when the usecase changes.
 - separate store errors from usecase errors.
 E.g user not found etc. Errors from repository should be handled
 - catch all errors should be unknown, and not internal server error. all unknown errors needs to be handled.
+- errors should be handled layer by layer.
+That is, we should not just propagate the erroe without khandling them.
+So errors in the repository layer should be handled in the usecase for clarity.